 The UCAT Special Educational Needs (UCATSEN) is 25% longer than the standard UCAT and is available for those with dyslexia.
 If you have extra time for other public exams then you will be entitled to sit the UCATSEN.

-Don’t leave preparation until the last minute.
+Don’t leave your UCAT prep until the last minute.
 Most candidates who perform badly state that they were underprepared and had not done enough practice questions.
-It is advisable to spend at least 4 weeks doing regular revision, followed by 2 weeks of intense revision and practice questions before sitting the exam.
+It is advisable to spend at least four weeks doing regular revision, followed by two weeks of intense revision and practice questions before sitting the exam.

 You can postpone your exam but if you leave it too late you may lose your fee.
 Once you’ve started your exam however you must complete it and can’t resit the exam that year, so if you’re unwell it’s best to cancel and re-book.

 Unfortunately, no. You can only sit the UCAT once per year so if you didn’t score as well as you’d hoped then you can’t resit until the next year.
 If you get a low score then make sure you are applying to universities that place little or no emphasis on the UCAT exam to maximise your chances of success.

 Currently, 30 UK medical schools use the UCAT as part of their selection process for undergraduate and postgraduate programmes.
 Check the list of UCAT unis here.

 There is a wide window of opportunity to sit the exam, but the price goes up if you leave it to September or October.
 This is due to an increase in demand.
 We recommend booking the test during the summer holidays as when you get back to school in September you will be busy with personal statements, course work and starting your A2 year.